opencomputeproject/SAI/doc/DTEL/SAI-Proposal-Data-Plane-Telemetry.md

 __Figure 1: Data plane telemetry workflow__

-Figure 1 describes the data plane telemetry (DTel) functionality at a high level.
-The DTel module inspects every data packet without interfering with other packet-processing logic in the switch data plane.
-Not all the components shown in the figure above may be located in each DTel-capable switch.
+Figure 1 describes the data plane telemetry (DTEL) functionality at a high level.
+The DTEL module inspects every data packet without interfering with other packet-processing logic in the switch data plane.
+Not all the components shown in the figure above may be located in each DTEL-capable switch.
 For example, the watchlist component can be in one switch, and the event detection and telemetry report components can be located in another switch.
 A telemetry watchlist table specifies the flows to monitor.
 It performs ternary match on the packet headers and switch ports, and provides telemetry action parameters.
 Watchlist can be realized through SAI ACL, with a few new fields and actions added to ACL table and entry attributes.
 Packets that match the watchlist entries with telemetry actions will be processed by the event detection logic.
 If a triggering event is detected, the switch will generate a telemetry report to the monitor.
 The report message includes packet header and switch metadata associated with the packet (e.g., timestamp, ingress/egress ports, queue depth/latency).

 As shown in Figure 1, data plane telemetry can track three classes of events: flow events, packet drop events, and queue congestion events.
 Sections below introduce data plane telemetry capabilities for different types of events monitoring: